frezbo/lab/README.md

 ## Recommendations

 1. If possible clone the official centos mirrors so that the packages are available locally.
-Find the nearest mirros from: https://www.centos.org/download/mirrors/
+Find the nearest mirros from: https://www.centos.org/download/mirrors/ and change in scripts/repoupdate

 ### Ubuntu 16.04.1 LTS